 - Plan Types Available: Data

-- Device Types Permitted: Home/Business Router (provided by T-Mobile)
+- Device Types Permitted: Gateway Router (provided by T-Mobile)

 - High-Speed Mobile Hotspot Use: Yes - all

-- Video Streaming Resolution: Not restricted - Up to 4k
+- Video Streaming Resolution: Up to 4K UHD

 - 5G Access: Yes